• Skip to primary navigation

 Cook Clay Pot Rice

-• Wash rice and add rice and water to the clay pot.
+• Wash rice until water runs clear.
+Then, add your rice and water to the clay pot.
 Place clay pot on fire and turn heat to high.
-Cover the clay pot and cook for 5-7 minutes until the water is boiling.
+Cover the clay pot and cook for 5-7 minutes until the water is boiling (covered).

 • When the water is boiling, add chinese sausage, marinated chicken and shiitake mushrooms.
+Finally, add 1 tablespoon olive oil at the top.
 Cover the clay pot and turn the heat to low-medium.
 Cook for roughly 15 minutes (cook for 20 minutes if you like extra crispy rice, but be careful not to burn the rice!).
-While cooking, you can move the pot around to ensure that there's an even layer of crispy rice at the bottom.
+While cooking, you can move the pot in different positions to ensure that there's an even layer of crispy rice at the bottom.

 • Take the pot off of the heat and let it rest covered for 10-20 minutes.
 Then take off the lid, add green onions and sweet soy sauce.
 Mix everything together to ensure that everyone gets a bite of the crispy rice!
 Hope you enjoy!